 “The key to the culinary experience is striking a balance: achieving an end result that is equal parts taste and presentation.
 In many ways, I consider this process an art.
 Oftentimes when I plate dishes, I draw inspiration from the aesthetics incorporated in painting.”

-Regional Corporate Sushi Chef of SUSHISAMBA John Um, has mastered the art of sushi, from his precise technique to his aesthetic presentation.
+As a Corporate Chef of SUSHISAMBA John Um, has mastered the art of sushi, from his precise technique to his aesthetic presentation.
 Born and raised in South Korea, John developed an affinity for food at a young age, embarking on an international culinary journey that began in his hometown of Seoul.

 First influenced by his grandmother’s occupation as a diver, John grew up experiencing seafood in its freshest form, acquiring a taste for aquatic life that would make most youngsters squirm, including sea urchin and abalone.
 His mother and aunt, respectively, a potter and a painter, fostered his eye for creativity, an aspect of his childhood that has inspired John’s current culinary approach at SUSHISAMBA, manifested in his artful presentations.
 John views each plate as a canvas, enhancing the experience for guests with conceptually plated ingredients – or as John says “edible art-work” – that highlight the beauty of color and texture characteristic of Japanese cuisine.

 John moved to Nevada in 2009, accepting an opportunity to be an Executive Chef at The Sushi, where he assisted with the direction of the menu, specializing in sushi presentation and Japanese cuisine, while facilitating a seamless relationship between front and back of house operations.
-Following The Sushi, John became a Sushi Chef at Wazuzu in the esteemed Wynn & Encore hotels, bringing his creativity and knowledge of sauces to the kitchen of one of the hotel’s most popular restaurants.
+Following The Sushi, John became a Sushi Chef at Wazuzuin the esteemed Wynn & Encore hotels, bringing his creativity and knowledge to the kitchen of one of the hotel’s most popular restaurants.

 In 2010, John joined the team as Executive Sushi Chef at SUSHISAMBA Las Vegas, an experience that has brought his journey full circle.
 His adventurous palate, artistic outlook and knowledge of Japanese cuisine shine in his ability to transform ingredients into memorable flavors.
 Annual trips to Japan and past travels to Brazil and Peru serve as inspiration for John’s ever-growing repertoire and refined technique.
-Showcasing his culinary creativity and desire for a challenge, John creates an original dish daily for the restaurant’s specials, never repeating an offering.
-His dishes have been lauded as true works of art by such esteemed culinary forces as The Art of Plating and Chef Talks.
+Showcasing his culinary creativity and desire for a challenge, John creates an array of original dishes, never repeating an offering.
+His plates have been lauded as true works of art by such esteemed culinary forces as The Art of Plating and Chef Talks.